 I was sad but I was also kind of glad that she was still present for me in my thoughts and expectations.
 I know the situation with your dad is pretty different, but I guess even with the distance he imposed during his life, his presence will still be there for you sometimes.
 I can understand where you'd want to limit that for your mother right now.
 Dealing with stuff like that naturally as it comes is probably a lot better than being forced to face it every time you turn around and see some object or other.
 I've been really impressed with you and your sister's practicality throughout the ordeal.
 I think your mom has the best help she can get right now.

-Are you doing okay?
+doing okay?
 I know you've been focused on helping your mom, but I hope you're taking care of yourself too.
 Do you personally need anything?

 Yeah, I think I'm okay.
 I've always been closer to my mom, and I readily admit that if it was her, I'd be inconsolable.
 But with my dad, we were never really close, because we're both very reserved and had similar personalities.
 My brother and sister had him in their lives a little more, but not a lot.
 It was more of a practical relationship (provider) than an emotional one.

 It was interesting that in the slide show that he picked out, I was the only one of his kids who made it into the pictures.
 I don't know how much of it was the simple fact that I'm a camera hog, or if he was trying to send me a message.